-Although some of Colorado's regional/independent and large underwriters experienced decreases in loss ratio during the past five years, the overall steady decline in title insurance losses since the housing collapse continues to demonstrate a stable market.
-It can be extrapolated that this market constancy will continue into 2023.
+Although some of Colorado's regional/independent and large underwriters experienced decreases in loss ratio during the past five years, title insurance losses from 2022 to third quarter 2023 slightly rose above the range of five to six percent.
+The overall loss ratio during the past five years demonstrates a stable market and it can be extrapolated that this market constancy will continue into 2024.
 Title insurers in Colorado have strict reporting, reserve, and capitalization requirements and remain supervised and solvent.